About Ruth Hartley

 Why does Ruth Hartley make art?

+I make art so that people will come and talk to me about it.
+Sharing and communication are very important to me.
 My art is also about ideas and feelings that can't only or always be expressed in words.

 Art of Storytelling

 Ruth Hartley the child drew her stories

 Ruth Hartley the adult learned to use words